Bitte melde dich an, um unsere Inhalte zu liken.

 Our spiritual guide and compass for the week is portion Kedoshim.
 Kedoshim means “holy ones.”
 The spiritual elevation process continues for the Israelites, as for you and me this week.
 After the Tabernacle had been established and the energy of the Creator physically manifested, the Israelites continued on their spiritual evolution towards the Creator through the help of their leader, Moses.
 The Creator instructed Moses to teach the Israelites the path towards creating blessings and uniting with the Light.
 The portion of Kedoshim is a spiritual guidebook to life and we are taught the importance of “loving your neighbor as yourself.”
 Kedoshim expresses that in order for us to connect with the Light and elevate, we need to understand the path of love.
 It is through our choice to begin to love one another that we become like the Creator who made us.
 It is in this way, we are awakened to our potential and essence, and become holy.
 The Torah is a document that transcends time.
 Kedoshim describes beautiful lessons that apply to you and me, today.
 The Creator beseeches us, “Be holy because I, the Lord, your God, am Holy.”
 “And do not go over your vineyard a second time or pick up the fruit of your vineyard that have fallen, you shall leave them for the poor…” “You shall not seek revenge or bear a grudge against one of your people, but you shall love your neighbor as yourself.”
 Perhaps one of the simplest and most beautiful portions of the year, Kedoshim awakens us to our inner power, potential, and divinity.
 The Creator implores us to become who we were meant to become.
 The Creator is asking us to open our hearts to a holy love, because love is our essence and love is our source.
 It is in this way, we are able to do the greatest act of self-love: loving our fellow humankind.
 It is this open and loving heart that makes us holy, makes us great, and creates a life connected to the Light and all of Its blessings.

-"Love is our essence and love is our source."
+"The Creator is asking us to open our hearts, because love is our essence and love is our source."